Here's (almost) everything you need to know about Israel's Moon lander

 NASA / Goddard / Lunar Reconnaissance Orbiter / Jason Davis / The Planetary Society

-SpaceIL's lander will touch down in Mare Serenitatis, the "Sea of Serenity," shown as the larger circle.
-The specific landing site is in the inner circle.
+Beresheet will touch down in Mare Serenitatis, the "Sea of Serenity," shown as the larger circle.
+The approximate landing site is in the inner circle.

 Another big partner joined the mission in October: NASA announced it would provide SpaceIL with observations from a Moon-orbiting spacecraft, a laser retroreflector for the lander, and communications support during the mission.
 The partnership was made under the agency's new Lunar Discovery and Exploration Program, or LDEP, which is part of the Trump administration's plans to return humans to the surface of the Moon.

 As the SpaceIL lander descends to Mare Serenitatis, its engine will stir up the lunar soil, and NASA's Lunar Reconnaissance Orbiter, or LRO, will use its science instruments to look for mercury and hydrogen in the dust plume.
 LRO has been surveying the Moon from lunar orbit since 2009.

 But don't expect any dramatic pictures of the spacecraft landing like the ones NASA’s Mars Reconnaissance Orbiter has captured over the years.
 Stephen Cole, a NASA official at the agency's office of communications in Washington, D.C., said it's "very unlikely" LRO will take visible light images of the landing.
 LRO will, however, take images afterwards to see how the lander’s descent exhaust altered the landing site.